 The dashi brings a rich flavor since the niboshi contains more than one umami element (depth of the taste).

-I enjoy using niboshi in miso soup because it complements the umami elements present in miso, enhancing the overall richness of umami flavors in the dish.
+I enjoy using niboshi in miso soup because it complements the umami elements present in miso, enhancing the dish's overall richness of umami flavors.